I coordinate and facilitate art projects

 Bentu - Chinese artists in a time of turbulence and transformations

-This exhibition at Fondation Louis Vuitton brought together 12 artists of different generations who live on mainland China.
-Using a wide variety of techniques and media, drawn from both local tradition and culture, as well as newer cutting edge technologies – sometimes associating with or confronting these – the artists reveal the complexities of a society that is in permanent mutation.
-The works highlight the current state of economy and ecology, and most notably, the transformation of the relationship between the city and the countryside.
+This exhibition at Fondation Louis Vuitton brought together 12 artists from different generations who live on mainland China.
+Using a wide variety of techniques and media, drawn from both local tradition and culture, as well as newer cutting edge technologies – sometimes associating with or confronting these concepts – the artists reveal the complexities of a society that is in permanent mutation.
+The works highlight the current state of the economy and our ecological situation, and most notably, the transformation of the relationship between the city and the countryside.
 Questions relating to identity are also addressed.
 (Excerpt from the exhibition press release)

 This is the first exhibition devoted to contemporary Chinese art in France in the past 10 years.
 It is co-organised with the Ullens Center for Contemporary Art of Beijing (UCCA Beijing).